 Once the kids start making these monster bookmarks they'll want to give them as gifts to everyone they know.
 Find the instructions for making monster bookmarks at make and takes.

 The kids will find out how much fun it is to give gifts when they make the gifts they give.
-This a a great gift for one child to give to another.
-Find the instructions at Living Barefoot !
+Sharpie tile coasters will be a much appreciated gift.

 38. Twirling Ladybugs

 This will be a fun project to make and then to display outside.
 You'll find the directions for making these twirling ladybugs at CRAFTS BY Amanda.

 39. Bottle Cap Magnets